-- i) The ball must be snapped between the legs, not off to one side, to start play. - ii) The Quarterback cannot attack the line of scrimmage (fake a run) or cross the line of scrimmage with the ball. - iii) Only direct handoffs and pitches behind the line of scrimmage are permitted.
-Offense may use multiple handoffs. - iv) Absolutely, NO LATERALS (overhand throw behind the line of scrimmage.) - v) Toss sweeps or pitches are not allowed. - vi) Option plays are NOT allowed as this would constitute the quarterback faking the run. - vii) "NO RUNNING ZONE" located 5-yards from each end zone and 5-yards on either side of midfield, are designed to avoid short-yardage, power-running situations. - viii) The player who takes the handoff can throw the ball from behind the line of scrimmage. - ix) Once the ball has been handed off, all defensive players are eligible to rush. - x) Spinning is not allowed, and players cannot intentionally leave their feet to avoid a defensive play (no diving). - xi) The ball is spotted where the ball carrier's feet are when the flag is pulled. - xii) No blocking is allowed behind the line of scrimmage, nor down field moving screens. - xiii) Fake hand-offs and fake pitches are allowed. - xiv) Center sneaks are not allowed.
+- b) If the offense fails to get a 1st down at midfield, or score a touchdown, the ball changes possession and the new offensive possession takes over on its 5-yard line. - c) All possession changes, except for interceptions, start on the offense's 5-yard line. - d) When the ball is spotted, a team has 30 seconds to snap the ball.
+A 10-second warning will be given before delay of game penalty is assessed. - e) Each team has a 60 second and 30 second time out per half. - f) Offense - i) The ball must be snapped between the legs, not off to one side, to start play. - ii) The Quarterback cannot attack the line of scrimmage (fake a run) or cross the line of scrimmage with the ball. - iii) Only direct handoffs and pitches behind the line of scrimmage are permitted.
+Offense may use multiple handoffs. - iv) Absolutely, NO LATERALS (overhand throw behind the line of scrimmage.) - v) Option plays are NOT allowed as this would constitute the quarterback faking the run. - vi) "NO RUNNING ZONE" located 5-yards from each end zone and 5-yards on either side of midfield, are designed to avoid short-yardage, power-running situations. - vii) The player who takes the handoff can throw the ball from behind the line of scrimmage. - viii) Once the ball has been handed off, all defensive players are eligible to rush. - ix) Spinning is not allowed, and players cannot intentionally leave their feet to avoid a defensive play (no diving). - x) The ball is spotted where the ball carrier's feet are when the flag is pulled. - xi) No blocking is allowed behind the line of scrimmage, nor down field moving screens. - xii) Fake hand-offs and fake pitches are allowed. - xiii) Center sneaks are not allowed.
 For the center to be eligible to run, there must be a completed exchange on the hike and a proper hand-off to the center.
-THE CENTER CANNOT HIKE AND KEEP THE BALL.
+THE CENTER CANNOT HIKE AND KEEP THE BALL. - g) Receiving - i) All players are eligible to receive passes (including the quarterback if the ball has been handed off or pitched behind the line of scrimmage).
+All passes must be caught downfield, past the line of scrimmage. - ii) Only one player is allowed to be in motion at a time. - iii) A player must have at least one foot inbounds when making a reception. - iv) All passes must be forward and received beyond the line of scrimmage. - v) Shovel passes are allowed but must be received beyond the line of scrimmage. - vi) Interceptions are dead balls, at the spot of reception, and can't be advanced. - h) Dead Balls - i) Substitutions may be made on any dead ball. - ii) When the ball hits the ground (even on Quarterback/Center exchange). - iii) Ball carrier's flag is pulled. - iv) Ball carrier steps out of bounds. - v) Touchdown or safety is scored. - vi) Interceptions. - vii) Ball carrier's knee hits the ground. - viii) Ball carrier's flag falls out (official's discretion may be used).